 The Good news is…

-But is a Basset Hound…
+But it is a Basset Hound…

 Basset Hound Fast Facts